 Fourth Gear Flyer surfmats are made by Paul Gross.
 Paul has over 25 years of experience in mat design and manufacture, and has developed a wide range of mats to suit riders of all sizes and abilities.
 Many top mat surfers ride 4GF, including the legendary George Greenough.

 These mats are sturdy, coming with a thicker canvas style nylon deck which provides a naturally grippy surface, backed up with a brushed hot-wax finish.
 The bottom fabric is a thinner nylon twill which provides a highly pliable material which can respond sensitively to the wave and the surfer.

-Prices are around $135 USD for the 4GF Classic, to $199 USD for more advanced models.
+Prices start at $240 USD.
 Paul also offer deals on multiple orders, so buying a quiver or buying as part of a co-operative can save money!

 G has a number of models available, but each G-Mat is individually designed and tailored to the specific dimensions to suit the rider’s body size, the waves they surf and their style of surfing using extremely lightweight materials.
 Custom G-Mats are suited to experienced mat surfers who are looking for the extra sensitivity and responsiveness of lightweight mats.

 Custom mats take a long time to design and build so are more expensive than standard models, with prices starting at £250 GBP plus shipping.
 That's still half the price of a surfboard!

 Graeme also builds a stock model called the 5 Star General exclusively for UK Mat Surfers which are available in our store for £189.95.

 These are built to the same spec as Custom models and perform extremely well for riders of all abilities in virtually all conditions.
-The 5 Star General is available in both 200/70 and 70/70 construction.
+The 5 Star General is available in 200/70 construction.